Eddie-Zhu-IRL/Motor-Insurance-Pricing/README.md

 ## Frequency Modelling

+Claim frequency was modelled using two Generalized Linear Models:

-### Poisson
+- Poisson Regression

-### Negative Binomial
+- Negative Binomial Regression

-- Initial Theta for glm.nb in R

-### Model Selection: AIC and Dispersion
-AIC and Dispersion are calculated for either model, which shows that Poisson is a good fit to the train data, with lower AIC and Dispersion closer to 1.
+Model performance was compared using:

+- Akaike Information Criterion (AIC)
+- Dispersion Statistic

+The Poisson model produced the lower AIC while maintaining a dispersion statistic close to one, indicating that it provided the most appropriate fit for the training data.

 ![aic_dispersion](Figures/freq_perf.png)

 ## Severity Modelling
+Claim severity was modelled using

-### Gamma
+- Gamma GLM

-### Log Normal

-### Model Selection: MSE
-MSE, or Mean Squared Errors, is used to measure performance between models.
-MSE shows that Gamma model has lower MSE, which is an indicator of good-fit to test data.
+- Lognormal GLM

+Predictive performance was evaluated on the test dataset using Mean Squared Error (MSE).

+The Gamma model achieved the lowest MSE and was therefore selected for premium estimation.

 ![mse](Figures/sev_perf.png)